 I had purchased a clock mechanism to insert into the circular board.
-It’s a square device that sits in the back of the clock, protruding through the center where the hands are attached to on the other side.
+It’s a square device that sits at the back of the clock, protruding through the center where the hands are attached on the other side.

 The part of the clock mechanism that runs through the board was not long enough to reach the other side (the ¾” board was too thick).
 So I had to route out a square notch for the mechanism to sit in.